rbtl-fs24/project-AlexanderH15/data/processed/README.md

 ## General information

-1. Title of Dataset:
+1. Title of Dataset: How does littered trash differ in amount and composition, when being picked up from the greeneries next to a rural road in the same day, comparing three sections with different vicinities to the city?

-2. Author Information
+2. Research beyond the Lab, course participant

 **Author A**

 - First name: Alexander
 - Surname: Hüssy
-- ORCID iD
+- ORCID iD: 0009-0007-7656-117X
 - Email: huessya@student.ethz.ch